zonyitoo/coio-rs/README.md

         panic!("Exit right now!!");
     });

-    assert!(result.is_err() && counter.load(Ordering::SeqCst) == 1);
+    // The coroutine's stack is unwound properly assert!(result.is_err() && counter.load(Ordering::SeqCst) == 1);
 }
 ```

 ## Basic Benchmarks

-See `benchmarks` for more details.
+See [benchmarks](benchmarks) for more details.

+## Projects using coio

+* [shadowsocks-rust](https://github.com/zonyitoo/shadowsocks-rust) - shadowsocks is a fast tunnel proxy that helps you bypass firewalls.